-Although the history of Spituk Gustor Festival might not be traceable, it is said that Buddhism in India flourished during the reign of The Great King Ashka during the 200 BC.
+Although the history of the Spituk Gustor Festival might not be traceable, it is said that Buddhism in India flourished during the reign of The Great King Ashka in 200 BC.
 About Spituk Monastery, it was founded by Od-de, who was the elder brother of Lha Lama Changchub Od, when he came for Maryul visit in the 11th century.

 After that, a translator named Lochen Rinchen Zangpo visited the place and named it 'Spituk' which means 'Exemplary'.
 Lochen Rinchen Zangpo aka Mahaguru was a translator of Sanskrit Buddhist Texts during the second diffusion of Buddhism in Tibet.
 It is believed that he had built several monasteries or Gompas.

-1. Prayers.
-The charm and enthusiasm of Spituk Gustor Festival can be felt way before it is observed.
+The charm and enthusiasm of the Spituk Gustor Festival can be felt way before it is observed.
 The prayers and worship start 7 days before the day of the festival.

-2. Cham Dance.
 It is the famous dance of Ladakh that is performed in almost every Ladakh festival.
 Spituk Monastery also enjoys this dramatic dance form.
-In Cham Dance, Lamas wear animal masks (made by paper and clay) and beautiful spiky headgears which are usually in yellow colour.
-The Cham Dance represents a drama which is based on the victory of good over evil.
+In Cham Dance, Lamas wear animal masks (made from paper and clay) and beautiful spiky headgears which are usually in yellow color.
+The Cham Dance represents a drama that is based on the victory of good over evil.
 It is believed that the mask dance existed since the 8th century AD in Ladakh.
-It is performed in several ways including pair dancing, group dancing, solo dancing etc.
+It is performed in several ways including pair dancing, group dancing, solo dancing, etc.

-3. Music.
-Cham Dance is supported by beautiful and melodious music and tunes of longhorns, cymbals, conch shells, bells and many other instruments.
+Cham Dance is supported by beautiful and melodious music and tunes of longhorns, cymbals, conch shells, bells, and many other instruments.

-4. Get-together of Monks.
-The festival witnesses a number of monks across the world that includes Stok, Sankar, Saboo and Spituk congregate at the monastery.
+The festival witnesses a number of monks across the world that includes Stok, Sankar, Saboo, and Spituk congregate at the monastery.